bman776/Portfolio_Course-Manager-System/README.md

 This is a Course Manager System I helped develop as part of a team for a software engineering project in my University software engineering course.

-This project will be modified over time to make it adapted and personalized for my Portfolio
+This project may be modified over time to make it adapted and personalized for my Portfolio

 ## Project Members
 * https://github.com/MikleM20